manami-project/anime-offline-database/README.md

 + **2020:** 0 _(so far)_
 + **2019:** 2
 + **2018:** 1

-## Participation
-If you want to contribute, please read the [contribution guidelines](./.github/CONTRIBUTING.md) first.

 ## Structure
 This repository contains various JSON files.
 The database file itself as well as one file containing IDs of dead entries for each meta data provider to support the automated process.